-- [31] The Complainant presented the 2013 Non-Residential Commercial Land Rates table (page 96, Exhibit C1) that sets out the rates for C-COR land, and the 2013 Non-Residential Commercial Land C-COR Sale Analysis (page 94, Exhibit C1) table that is the basis for the land rates table.
+- [31] The Complainant presented the 2013 Non-Residential Commercial Land Rates table (page 97, Exhibit C1) that sets out the rates for C-COR land, and the 2013 Non-Residential Commercial Land C-COR Sale Analysis (page 95, Exhibit C1) table that is the basis for the land rates table.
 The Complainant argued that the sale at 2020 34 Avenue SW is an infill residential property and is the lone sale supporting the \$122/SF rate applied to the <3,000 SF size strata.
-The Complainant then demonstrated that the eight remaining sales comparables did not support the size strata used by the City, or the rates assigned to these size strata. - [32] The Complainant argued that since the Sales (land only) values used by the City in preparing the 2013 Assessment are not supported by the data used to derive the rates, the rates do not reflect the market information, therefore this approach should be disregarded.

-[33] The Complainant presented a table summarizing five sales of similar properties located along 17 Avenue SE (page 114, Exhibit C1), with support information (page 115-119, Exhibit C1).
+The Complainant then demonstrated that the eight remaining sales comparables did not support the size strata used by the City, nor the rates assigned to the size strata. - [32] The Complainant argued that the Sales(land only) rates used by the City in preparing the 2013 Assessment are not supported by the data used to derive the market rates, therefore the resulting assessment does not reflect the market and should be dismissed. - [33] The Complainant presented a table summarizing five sales of similar properties located along 17 Avenue SE (page 115, Exhibit C1), with support information (page 116-120, Exhibit C1).
 The Complainant noted that the average sale price for these five sales was \$148.70/SF of building area and the median was \$106.67/SF of building area.
-The assessed value of the subject is \$202.88/SF of building area.
-The Complainant argued that this demonstrated that the subject assessment was both incorrect (did not reflect market value) and inequitable.
+The assessed value of the subject is \$226.87/SF of building area.
+The Complainant argued that this demonstrated that the subject assessment was both incorrect (does not reflect market value) and inequitable.

-- [34] The Respondent presented the 2013 Commercial Land Values table (page 15, Exhibit R1) and noted that the subject property is assessed using the C-COR rates in that table.
-The Sales (land only) calculation is presented on page 14, Exhibit R1. - [35] To support the assessment of \$202.88/SF of building area, the Respondent presented two sales of property located along 17 Avenue SE (page 25, Exhibit R1), which were also presented in the Complainant's evidence (page 114, Exhibit C1), showing a time adjusted average of \$240.82/SF of building area and time adjusted median rate of \$230.13/SF of building area.
-The Respondent presented evidence (page 32-38, Exhibit R1) and argued that the other three sales comparables used by the Complainant were not similar to the subject and should be ignored.
+- [34] The Respondent presented the 2013 Commercial Land Values table (page 13, Exhibit R1) and noted that the subject property is assessed using the C-COR rates in that table.
+The Sales (land only) calculation is presented on page 15, Exhibit R1. - [35] To support the assessment of \$226.87/SF of building area, the Respondent presented two sales of property located along 17 Avenue SE (page 24, Exhibit R1), which were also presented in the Complainant's evidence (page 115, Exhibit C1), showing a time adjusted average of \$240.82/SF of building area and median rate of \$230.13/SF of building area.
+The Respondent presented evidence (page 31-39, Exhibit R1) and argued that the other three sales comparables were not similar to the subject and should be ignored.